-In his series ‘Africa’ Sir David Attenborough made it clear that all those involved with wildlife in Africa realise the need for the successful interaction between animals and the communities they live amongst.
-Footage in the series shows how well the experts understand that, on an increasingly crowded continent, there is a need for all parties, animal and human, to benefit from living side by side.
+In his series ‘Africa’ Sir David Attenborough makes it clear that all those involved with wildlife in Africa realise the need for the successful interaction between animals and the communities they live amongst.
+Footage in the series shows how well the experts understand that on an increasingly crowded continent there is a need for all parties, animal and human, to benefit from living side by side.

 Part of the ‘Africa’ series is devoted to elephants.
 The filming shows their social life, their bonding, and the harsh realities behind their survival in Africa.
 It includes unrelenting close-up footage of a mother elephant watching her calf die from thirst and lack of food.
 It is heartbreaking but in context.